ferndsgabriel/Dinamic_portfolio/README.md

 <div>
     <h2>About 🚨</h2>
     <p>
-        This is my primary portfolio, distinguished by its dynamism.
-It features a backend where I handle all CRUD operations for the information I wish to showcase.
-Throughout the development process, I highlight my proficiency in both frontend using React and backend with Node.js.
+    This is my project portfolio, which includes a section about my story.
+The project was developed using ReactJS, CSS, and some libraries for scroll effects and email sending.
     </p>
 </div>
 <div>